Mave-rick-dev/sandbox/README.md

 # GitHub Essentials

-This is a sample project to play with git commands.
+This is a beginner project to practice with git commands.